 Tatiana R. Martins

-Ms. Martins is a partner in Davis Polk’s Litigation Department and its White Collar Criminal Defense and Government Investigations Group.
+Ms. Martins is a partner in Davis Polk’s Litigation Department and its White Collar Defense and Investigations Group.
 Her practice focuses on representing companies and individuals in white-collar criminal defense and regulatory enforcement matters, and in conducting internal investigations, including in areas involving violations of the anti-bribery laws, money laundering, and financial frauds.
 She also routinely advises companies on compliance matters.

 Ms. Martins rejoined Davis Polk in 2018 from the U.S. Attorney’s Office for the Southern District of New York, where she was an Assistant U.S. Attorney for six years and served as Chief of the Public Corruption Unit.

 In her role as Chief of Public Corruption, Ms. Martins led a team of over 20 prosecutors and other professionals responsible for investigating and prosecuting a wide range of domestic and foreign corruption offenses and frauds against the government.
 Ms. Martins successfully oversaw several major investigations and prosecutions during her tenure, including those against Michael D. Cohen for campaign finance violations, bank fraud and tax fraud; NCAA basketball coaches and other individuals for bribery and wire fraud; the former Executive Deputy Secretary to the Governor of New York for bribery and wire fraud related to the “Buffalo Billions” project; and high-level United Nations officials and others for violations of the Foreign Corrupt Practices Act.